Injured/Orphaned Wildlife

 Do not put yourself in danger from hazards like cars etc. If safe to do so isolate threats to the animal such as traffic, cats and dogs or pedestrians.

-Calm the animal by covering the animal with a cloth or box helps the animal.
-Darkened, confined and quiet spaces can help an animal calm.
+Calm the animal by covering it with a cloth or box.
+Darkened, confined, and quiet spaces can help keep an animal calm.

 If the wildlife rescue organisation you have called believes it is safe for you to handle the animal this is likely to be what you may be asked to do: